cybertheory/Aidit/README.md

 ## Whitepapers
 AIdit is the result of careful study of existing audit frameworks in the industry as well auditing approaches specifically for AI.
+Add and list whitepapers here.
 1. [ISACA Whitepaper](https://ec.europa.eu/futurium/en/system/files/ged/auditing-artificial-intelligence.pdf)

 ## Contributing